Premalatha-R/student-profile/README.md

 # student-profile
-copy psgst folder to D:\ drive
+unzip and copy psgst folder to D:\ drive